ShiroYasha18/ibm_dpk-project/README.md

+Made with ❤️ by Ayraf

-# 📝 Handwritten Answer Sheet Evaluation Platform
+# Handwritten Answer Sheet Evaluation Platform

 🔍 This project provides an **end-to-end pipeline** for evaluating handwritten answer sheets against answer keys using **OCR**, **NLP**, and **similarity scoring**.
 It leverages **IBM WatsonX**, **Granite 3.3 Vision models**, and modern data processing tools for scalable, intelligent assessment.